Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/01_Header.md

         Click this menu entry to post currency exchange differences automatically.
 The *Foreign currency wizard* window is displayed, see [Foreign currency wizard](#foreign-currency-wizard).

     - *Supplier receipts*
         Click this menu entry to post specifically supplier receipts.
+This option is only displayed if the *Supplier receipts + payment proposal list* plug-in has been installed.
 The *Supplier receipts* window is displayed, see [Supplier receipts](#supplier-receipts).

 - [EVALUATIONS]
     Click this button to display the *EVALUATIONS* context menu.
 The following menu entries are displayed: